There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) understand the historical and cultural context of nineteenth-century Parisian art and its built environment; (2) understand how art and architecture mediate social and cultural meaning in nineteenth-century Paris; (3) address issues of display, dissemination and museology in interpreting art and architecture on site; (4) synthesise visual, aesthetic and spatial analyses into broader discourses of art and architectural history; (5) apply principles of argument in art historical and architectural discourses; (6) use and apply appropriate research techniques in art and architectural historiography to the direct study of objects and space on site; and (7) engage critically with pertinent texts to make historic and theoretical arguments.
+Students are able to (1) demonstrate understanding of the historical and cultural context of nineteenth-century Parisian art and its built environment; (2) critically reflect on how art and architecture mediate social and cultural meaning in nineteenth-century Paris; (3) address issues of display, dissemination and museology in interpreting art and architecture on site; (4) synthesise visual, aesthetic and spatial analyses into broader discourses of art and architectural history; (5) apply principles of argument in art historical and architectural discourses; (6) use and apply appropriate research techniques in art and architectural historiography to the direct study of objects and space on site; and (7) engage critically with pertinent texts to make historic and theoretical arguments.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) short writing assignments (field book, blog, postcard project); and (3) oral assessment.
+Indicative assessments in this unit are as follows: (1) research essay; (2) short writing assignments (field book, blog, postcard project); and (3) oral exegesis.
 Further information is available in the unit outline.

 - Unit Coordinator(s)